-National Geographic, The New York Times, Washington Post, National Geographic, WBUR, WGBH, BBC, PRX Snap Judgment, Atlas Obscura, PRI's The World, and more
+Bylines in: The New York Times, Washington Post, National Geographic, WBUR, WGBH, BBC, PRX Snap Judgment, Atlas Obscura, PRI's The World, and more

-Heidi Shin is a public radio + podcast producer who is especially interested in the stories of immigrant communities and the inevitable connections between stories from abroad and our lives here in the US.
+Heidi Shin is a writer + audio producer who is especially interested in the stories of immigrant communities and the inevitable connections between stories from abroad and our lives here in the US.

 Amongst many adventures, she’s been diving with elderly mermaids on Jeju Island, trailed a group of Catholic nuns that reunites families separated at the US Mexico border, and interviewed a North Korean film director with his leading lady.